The US Department of Education stipulates that the following regulations apply:

 Any student based in the US for any part of their studies will not be eligible to receive direct loans.
 Any unit of a programme based in the US for a specific duration will make the student ineligible for direct loans.
 Research students on research study leave based in the US are not eligible for direct loans.
 This is non-negotiable and is a regulation set by the US Department of Education, not LSHTM.

-You are obliged to inform the Student Finance Officer in the Registry of any additional funding (either expected or received) before and after your loan entitlement is calculated.
+You are obliged to inform the Tuition Fees Manager in the Registry of any additional funding (either expected or received) before and after your loan entitlement is calculated.
 If this information is provided subsequent to your loan application your loan entitlement will then be recalculated to reflect your new expected financial aid.
 This may result in future disbursements being reduced or overpayments (where all disbursements have been paid) being returned to the US Department of Education.

 Borrowers right to cancel